 Monday, Emily walked to Charlottesville High School, which was only on the next block from their house.
 It was her second week of school, and already she looked forward to class each day.
 Newton High was a good school, but the variety of backgrounds of her classmates at CHS, and the level of the teaching surprised her.
 There weren’t any dull teachers, although she heard kids complaining about one or two that she had not met yet.

 “Hey, Em!
 Over here!”
 Emily carried her lunch over to the table where Fran Monroe was sitting with a girl who had to be a freshman.
 “You have a fan.”

 “Oh?”
 Emily looked at the younger girl, who sat immobile, staring wide-eyed at Emily.
 Her big brown eyes were set in a chocolate face.

 “This is Taniqua Jackson.
-She asked if you were Emily Dempsey, and I ratted you out.”
+She asked if you were Emily Hampstead, and I ratted you out.”

 Emily noticed that Taniqua had her hair cut short evenly all around.